 Our friends at the U.S. Department of Education have broken the process down into eight simple steps.

-- An FSA ID is a username and password you need to sign the FAFSA form online.
-If you don’t have an FSA ID, as soon as possible.
+- Student: An FSA ID is a username and password you need to sign the FAFSA form online.
+If you don’t have an FSA ID, get one here as soon as possible.
 It takes about 10 minutes to create an FSA ID.
 If this will be your first time filling out the FAFSA form, you’ll be able to use your FSA ID right away to sign and submit your FAFSA form online.
 If this is not your first time filling out the FAFSA form, you may need to wait one to three days for your information to be verified before you can use your FSA ID to renew your FAFSA form and sign it online.

 Some of the most common FAFSA errors occur when the student and parent mix up their FSA IDs.
 If you don’t want your financial aid to be delayed, it’s extremely important that each parent and each student create his or her own FSA ID and that they do not share it with ANYONE, not even with each other.